OpusCapita/service-template/README.md

 ##### config directory
 All required configuration data should go here.
 At this time, there is no further structure inside that directory.
 It is up to the developer do decide, where and how to put server, client and/or service configuration data there.

+##### local directory
+The local directory contains a setup to launch a local development UI that provides all components of a full single-page application (SPA).
+As the Andariel system requires a basic, contectual environment, running Andariel based UI components need such a setup even for testing.
+The local directory is only used if the service was started using `npm run local`.

 ##### src directory
 The src directory will contain all the source code required to run the service.
 It contains two subdirectories for **client** code and for **server** code.
 The inner structure of the **client** directory is currently not specified.

 The **server** directory contains two subfolders for database related code (**db**) and REST **routes** related code.
 For further information see [How to create routes](#how-to-create-migrations).

+The **api** directory is meant to be a proposal.
+In most cases it can be benificial to create a separate API or business layer between the actual REST interface and the backend system e.g. a database.
+Those business or management layer files should go here.

 The **db** directory contains two subfolders for data migration (**migrations**) and database **models**.
 The contents of this subdirectories has to follow different rules which will be explained later in this document.
 See [How to create migrations](#how-to-create-migrations) and [How to create models](#how-to-create-models) for further information.